-A warm welcome to our website and we anticipate that you will obtain interesting information about the Wellington School, Somerset, Lodge in particular, and, by exploring the links, about Freemasonry in general.
+A warm welcome to our website in which you will obtain interesting information about the Wellington School, Somerset, Lodge in particular, and, by exploring the links, about Freemasonry in general.
 We meet at The Masonic Hall, Wellington, TA21 8BZ, on the third Saturday in the months of February, April and October (Installation) and the first Saturday in December at such an hour as the Master may direct.

 Our Lodge was consecrated in Great Hall, Wellington School, Somerset on 10th January 1953 by R. W. Bro.
 Brigadier-General Claude Lumsden Norman, D.S.O., M.V.O., D.L., P.S.G.D., (Eng.)
 Provincial Grand Master (Somerset).
 The Lodge is formed for the Old Boys of Wellington School, Somerset, and present and past members of the school staff, in particular to promote the principles of Freemasonry among them and for the general good of the Craft.
 Further information may be found at Family Tree and at Somerset Freemasons.
 Visitors are always welcome, and if you are interested in joining or wish to learn more please contact our Secretary Paul Howard-Baker by email here.

 The United Grand Lodge of England, the governing body of Freemasons in England and Wales, has produced an informative booklet entitled, "Freemasonry: What's It All About?"
 Further information may be obtained by this link